Skip to product information

 product description

-The Onion motif, which Verner Panton added to his legendary Decor I collection for Mira-X in the mid-1970s, is undoubtedly one of his most impressive textile designs.
-It differs from the original patterns in the collection in several respects.
-While the previous Decor I fabrics - Circle, Square, Curve, Stripe, Chequerboard and Wave - were all based on clear, geometric shapes, the Onion motif, despite all its regularity, is characterized by a seemingly organic origin.
-Another difference was that Onion was only available in a single, generously sized scale and not in the usual three.
-A clever decision that effectively underlines the enormously strong dynamic and graphic spatial effect of this design.
-And finally, Panton also changed or supplemented the color scheme of Decor I specifically for the Onion.
-In addition to a multi-coloured variant that matched the colour spectrum of the original collection, the design was also available in beige, green and golden brown - possibly a concession to the changing colour perception and sensation of the 1970s.
+The Onion motif, with which Verner Panton supplemented his legendary Decor I collection for Mira-X in the mid-1970s, is undoubtedly one of his most impressive textile designs.
+It differs from the collection's original patterns in several respects.
+While the previous Decor I fabrics—Circle, Square, Curve, Stripe, Chequerboard, and Wave—were all based on clear, geometric shapes, the Onion motif, despite all its regularity, is characterized by a seemingly organic origin.
+Another difference was that Onion was only available in a single, generously sized scale rather than the usual three.
+A wise decision that effectively underscores the enormously strong dynamic and graphically spatial effect of this design.
+Finally, Panton also changed or supplemented the color scheme of Decor I specifically for the Onion.
+In addition to a multi-colored version that matched the color spectrum of the original collection, the design was also available in beige, green, and golden brown—possibly a concession to the changing color perception and sensation of the 1970s.

 Hand-knotted